Sarnia Imperials: Postwar

 Overall, the Imperials won their first ORFU title in 1929, then reeled off nine straight Ontario championships from 1931 to 1939.
 They also won the ORFU crown in 1951 and 1952, giving them a total of 12 championships, in addition to their two Grey Cups.

-The team played its home matches at Sarnia's Athletic Park, now known as Norm Perry Park after the former star football player and Sarnia mayor.
+The team played its home matches at Sarnia's Athletic Park (opened in 1928 and also referenced as Davis Field during 1933 Grey Cup), renamed in 1957 as Norm Perry Park after the former star football player and Sarnia mayor.

+Golden Bears 1956-1961

 The team ceased operations in 1955.
-ORFU football in Sarnia would return under the name of the Sarnia Golden Bears later in the decade.
+ORFU football in Sarnia returned under the name of the Sarnia Golden Bears for the 1956 ORFU season.
 The Golden Bears won the 1958 and 1959 ORFU championships.
+The Golden Bears then joined the American Football Conference in 1961 and ceased operations along with AFC in 1962.

 Canadian Football Hall of Famers

-Imperials who were elected to the Canadian Football Hall of Fame-based solely on their play in Sarnia included Norm Perry, Orm Beach and Hugh 'Bummer' Stirling.
-Stirling was also named Canadian Male Athlete of the Year in 1938.
+Imperials who were elected to the Canadian Football Hall of Fame, based solely on their play in Sarnia, included: